Riding aids: Natural aids

 Natural aids are those of the rider's body, and should be used for the majority of the cues to the horse.
 Overuse of any aid can be detrimental to the training of the horse, but in general harsh or rough hands are considered the worst crime a rider can commit using the natural aids.
 Mastering and refining these natural aids, often alongside artificial ones, constitutes a significant portion of a rider's challenge in achieving true competence.
 The natural aids include the legs, hands, weight, and voice.

-It is important to remember that the aids are used in a spectrum, from very light to very powerful, depending on the response desired.
+The aids are used in a spectrum, from very light to very powerful, depending on the response desired.
 A very sensitive horse may readily jump forward from light touch of the leg, while a horse that is habituated to leg pressure may require a kick to get the same response.
 Additionally, an aid from canter to walk, for example, will use slightly more restraining aid on a particular horse than that horse would need going from canter to trot.

 Positioning of the legs, seat, and hands are also used in a spectrum according to the individual horse and the response desired.
 For example, the aid for the canter depart may require the leg to be in a slightly different place than when it asks the horse to bend, or when it corrects hindquarters that are falling to the outside.

 In all cases, good training aims for the horse to be responsive at the slightest cue, rather than requiring harsh aids to get a response.
 Responsiveness is mainly trained through the use of positive and negative reinforcement as well as classical conditioning.
 A well-trained horse may be harder to ride, as they will respond to the slightest movement or shift in weight made by the rider.
 They might interpret a mistake made by the rider as a cue to do something (such as a slight pinching of the legs as a cue to run forward, or a slight imbalance in the rider's seat as the cue to step sideways or speed up).
 Riders must therefore be sure that any perceived "disobediences" are not actually caused by their own doing.

 Good training of the rider will aim to produce someone with an "independent seat", meaning someone who is able to give the aids independent of each other (without, for example, sitting forward while adding leg).
 The rider's first task is to learn to ride the horse without interfering: keeping a steady contact with the bit, sitting in a balanced, relaxed position that allows them to absorb the horse's movement, and keeping a steady, quiet leg that does not pinch, bounce, or push forward or back.
 Only then will the rider be able to really start to influence the horse in such a way to help it.